0x03a/TPRS-childrenEducation_Project/project/docs/NonFunctional_Requirements.md

 - **Multi-Language Interface**:
   Support for multiple languages, with correct formatting for dates, numbers, and text direction (e.g., right-to-left for Arabic).

+## 11. Module Isolation

+- **Independent Server per Module**:
+  Each major module of the platform will be deployed on a separate server or isolated service environment.
+  This ensures:
+    - No single point of failure for all modules.
+    - Scalability: Modules can be scaled independently based on usage.
+    - Maintenance Flexibility: Updates or fixes to one module do not require downtime for the others.
+    - Fault Containment: If one module encounters issues, other modules remain operational.

+- **Example**:
+  - **Story Generation Module** — Runs on its own server.
+  - **User Management Module** — Separate service.
+  - **Quiz/Practice Module** — Isolated from other modules.
+  - **Offline Sync Module** — Dedicated service for caching and synchronization.